 Planning for an international holiday instead of a domestic vacation during the coming long weekend?
 But worried about the hurdle of getting the visa on time?
 Worry not!
-With these countries offering visa on arrival for Indians, travelling is going to be the easiest thing ever.
+With these countries offering visas on arrival for Indians, traveling is going to be the easiest thing ever.

-Indian travellers are popular worldwide for making ‘last minute’ holiday plans.
-Thus, planning a holiday to countries in Europe, US and Middle East is kind of difficult at the last moment.
-With improving global ties, getting a Dubai visa, Malaysia visa, and visa for a few more countries is easier, but still time consuming.
-In such situations, the best way is to opt for countries which offer Visa on Arrival for Indians.
-This way, you not only save time on visa but also can save big on last minute airfares and hotel deals.
+Indian travelers are popular worldwide for making ‘last-minute holiday plans.
+Thus, planning a holiday to countries in Europe, the US, and the Middle East is kind of difficult at the last moment.
+With improving global ties, getting a Dubai visa, Malaysia visa, and visa for a few more countries is easier, but still, time-consuming.
+In such situations, the best way is to opt for countries that offer Visa on Arrival for Indians.
+This way, you not only save time on a visa but also can save big on last-minute airfares and hotel deals.

 Below are the 52 countries which offer Visa on Arrival for Indians:

 Asia: Countries like Nepal, Bhutan, Thailand, Cambodia, Laos, Sri Lanka, Hong Kong, Macau, Indonesia, Myanmar, Vietnam, Maldives, Jordan, and Timor Leste offer Visa on Arrival to Indian travelers.

 Africa: In the African continent, Indians can avail themselves of Visa on Arrival facility at Mauritius, Seychelles, Egypt, Kenya, Tanzania, Ethiopia, Madagascar, Mozambique, Djibouti, Sao Tome & Principe, Uganda, Guinea-Bissau, Gambia, Cape Verde, Burundi, Comoros, and Togo.